arvidn/libtorrent/docs/manual.rst

 ``urlseed_timeout`` is the same as ``peer_timeout`` but applies only to url seeds.
 This value defaults to 20 seconds.

+``urlseed_pipeline_size`` controls the pipelining with the web server.
+When using persistent connections to HTTP 1.1 servers, the client is allowed to send more requests before the first response is received.
+This number controls the number of outstanding requests to use with url-seeds.
+Default is 5.

 ip_filter
 =========